-The first two weeks of pregnancy can be very exciting for a woman… and yet not so exciting.
-During the second week it can be determined accurately whether or not a pregnancy exists.
-Doctors can now determine the baby’s EDD (expected due date).
+The first two weeks of pregnancy can be very exciting for a woman … and yet not so exciting.
 The not-so-exciting part of this second week is that the ever-so-popular pregnancy symptoms begin to kick in.
 Tender breasts, nausea, dizziness, and drowsiness are just some of the symptoms women face during the second week.
 As a pregnant mother, a woman should now begin to focus on changing her lifestyle and dietary habits if she has not already done so, as this second week is a crucial turning point in the baby’s development.

 Your Baby’s Development

 Out of the 46 chromosomes, the two most important are the X chromosome and the Y chromosome.
 These two chromosomes determine the baby’s sex.
 Every egg has an X chromosome; every sperm has either an X or a Y chromosome.
 If the sperm fertilizes the egg with an X chromosome, you’ll have a girl.
 If it’s a Y chromosome, you’ll have a boy.
 The gender is decided at the moment of fertilization, but you won’t know until weeks later.
 The baby, which at this stage is called an embryo, consists of 150 cells that will begin to divide up into three separate layers.
 Here’s a brief breakdown of each layer and what it eventually transforms into:

 1st Layer: The internal layer, and also known as the endoderm or endoblast, becomes the digestive system and respiratory tract, which includes glands like the pancreas, thyroid, liver and thymus.